 Earplugs After seeing the video on TikTok, netizens suggested that children be banned on some flights

-In 2011, the airline Malaysia Airlines decided to ban the presence of children in first class on certain flights (illustration). — Pixabay
+In 2011, the airline company Malaysia Airlines decided to prohibit the presence of children in first class on certain flights (illustration). — Pixabay

 A video captured in a plane was viewed over 12.7 million times on TikTok.
 New Zealand band member Henry Beasley filmed himself during a flight that appears to have been a real ordeal for his ears.
 A child screamed. for twenty-nine hours without succeeding in calm down.